tprabhakarreddy/terraform/Day-2-input-vars-outputs/Readme.md

 }

 ------------------------------------------------------------------------------------------
+### Using terraform fmt to Format Terraform Code
-terraform fmt: terraform fmt is a command used in Terraform to automatically format your Terraform configuration files (e.g., *.tf files) according to the canonical style guidelines.
-This ensures that your code is consistent, readable, and adheres to a standard formatting style, improving maintainability and collaboration.
+The terraform fmt command automatically formats Terraform configuration files (.tf files) according to the official Terraform style guide.
+This ensures that your code is consistent, readable, and follows best practices for indentation, alignment, and structure.

+#### Command:
-Command: terraform fmt
+terraform fmt

 --------------------------------------------------------------------------------------------

-terraform validate: terraform validate is a command in Terraform that checks whether your configuration files are syntactically valid and internally consistent, without actually applying or modifying any infrastructure.
-This command ensures that the Terraform files follow the correct structure, that the syntax is correct, and that the configuration is logically sound.
+### Using terraform validate to Validate Terraform Configuration
+The terraform validate command is used to check the syntax and configuration of your Terraform files to ensure they are correct before applying them.
+It helps identify common errors in the Terraform configuration such as missing or incorrect resource definitions, invalid references, or incorrect variable types.
+However, it does not interact with the actual cloud provider or create infrastructure—its sole purpose is to validate the configuration files.

+#### Command:
-Command: terraform validate
+terraform validate

 ------------------------------------------------------------------------
 Please refer to anoter document "Understanding tfvars and output.docX" for more details